baptisterey/UE4_ZeldaBotw_SheikahRunes/README.md

   <br><i>Link can create ice pillar on water surfaces</i>
 </p>

 With the <b>Cryonis</b> rune, Link can create and destroy pillars on water surfaces.
-The system handles pillars created horinzontaly (from a cascade).
+The system handles pillars created horizontally (from a cascade).

 ### Stasis 🔒
 <p align="center">